Best Leg Workouts At The Gym

 When it comes to your leg workouts at the gym, they shouldn't be the same thing every time.
 I always recommend varying your exercises and finding new ways to challenge yourself.

 For that reason, I wanted to give you some of the best leg exercises you can do.
-We'll run through the exercises, then I'll give you couple full leg day workouts to try.
+These leg exercises are ideal for strength, muscle growth, and performance.
+We'll run through the exercises, then I'll give you a couple of full leg day workouts to try.

-Muscles Targeted: Squats are going to target your glutes, quads, hamstrings, hips, and calves.
+Muscles Targeted: Back squats are going to target your glutes, quads, hamstrings, hips, and calves.

 How It Helps: Squats are known to be a classic when it comes to building strength and muscle in your legs.
-They can help improve your core stability, balance, and overall performance too.
+They can help improve your core stability, balance, and overall performance.

-4. Push through your heels from the bottom of the movement and return to starting position.
+7. Push through your heels from the bottom of the movement and return to the starting position.

-5. Repeat for as many reps as programmed.
+8. Repeat for as many reps as programmed before returning the barbell to the rack.

 Leg Press